dthelegend/diss/main.typ

 == The Quadratic Unconstrained Binary Optimization Problem

-The QUBO problem asks that given the boolean vector $x = { x_1, x_2, ..., x_n }$ and a symmetric/upper-triangular matrix of unconstrained values $Q \in \bR^{n,n}$ find the configuration of boolean variables $x^*$ that minimises the equation $x^TQx$.
+The QUBO problem asks that given the boolean vector $x = { x_1, x_2, ..., x_n }$ and a symmetric/upper-triangular matrix of unconstrained values $Q in RR^(n,n)$ find the configuration of boolean variables $x^*$ that minimises the equation $x^T Q x$.

 One notable feature of QUBO problems is their suitability for quantum computers, specifically through a technique known as quantum annealing.
 Quantum annealing is a quantum computing approach designed to efficiently find the ground state of an ising model.
-Ising models are normally defined by a hamiltonian function $E = \sum h_i \sigma_i + sum J_{<i, j>} \sigma_i \sigma_j$ which defines a set of biases $h$ and couplings $J$ between spin variables $\sigma \in { -1, 1 }$.
+Ising models are normally defined by a hamiltonian function $E = sum h_i sigma_i + sum J_(<i, j>) sigma_i sigma_j$ which defines a set of biases $h$ and couplings $J$ between spin variables $sigma in { -1, 1 }$.
 By leveraging the principles of quantum mechanics to encode the QUBO solution in an ising model, quantum annealing can potentially solve QUBO faster than classical computers for certain optimization tasks and with significantly better scaling to larger problems.

 Due to the equivalence of the QUBO and ising model, QUBO has garnered significant research interest.
 This interest has also lead to an interest in solving QUBO problems using parallel computing, not only quantum computing.
 Various parallelization techniques have been developed for QUBO problems.
 Some of these techniques aim to simulate the quantum annealing process using parallel computing hardware, while others explore novel approaches to solve QUBO problems.